alecrimiSano/ML4Neuro/README.md

 The course is managed by Dr. A. Crimi, Dr. C. Koba, Dr. A. Onicas, and J. Falco-Roget You can find more contact information on https://bam.sano.science/

+The course alternate 1 week Lectures/Laboratories and 1 week Projects

 **Syllabus:**

 **Lectures**